wagtail/wagtail/docs/getting_started/tutorial.rst

             context['blogpages'] = blogpages
             return context

-All we've done here is retrieve the original context, create a custom queryset, add it to the retrieved context, and return the modified context back to the view.
+All we've done here is retrieve the original context, create a custom QuerySet, add it to the retrieved context, and return the modified context back to the view.
 You'll also need to modify your ``blog_index_page.html`` template slightly.
 Change: